hsnzkg/hsnzkg.github.io-/index.md

 # Hasan Zeki Göğebakan
 ## About
 A creative game developer who creates dazzling addictive games.
-With over 2 years of experience in the gaming industry, he is looking for a job as a junior game developer in a new organization.
+With over 2 years of experience in the gaming industry.
 ## Skills
 - ### Game Programming
   - C#